Fact Sheets

 illustration of page of paper Release Date:

-FEMA assistance is not taxable.
+FEMA grants are not taxable.
 Applying for disaster assistance will not affect other federal benefits you may receive.

 illustration of page of paper Release Date: